aws-samples/awsome-distributed-training/1.architectures/2.aws-parallelcluster/deployment-guides/pcluster-observability.md

 ## Cluster Deployment

-In this step, we will deploy parallelcluster. **Make sure to check [prerequisites](https://github.com/aws-samples/awsome-distributed-training/tree/geniac/1.architectures/2.aws-parallelcluster#2-pre-requisites) before proceed.**
+In this step, we will deploy parallelcluster. **Make sure to prepare [prerequisites](https://github.com/aws-samples/awsome-distributed-training/tree/geniac/1.architectures/2.aws-parallelcluster#2-pre-requisites) before proceed.**

+In this example, are going to deploy PCluster with P5 instances.
+Fill out `KEY_PAIR_NAME`, `CAPACITY_RESERVATION_ID`, `INSTANCE`, `NUM_INSTANCES`, and `AMPREMOTEWRITEURL` and run the following command:

 ```bash
 export KEY_PAIR_NAME=<your keypair name without .pem>